Tagged: Chicken Jerky Fish Jerky

 January 7, 2013 at 9:48 pm #11806

-- This topic was modified 4 months, 1 week ago by James Bailey.
+- This topic was modified 11 months ago by James.

 The fish you are using for your jerky appear to be farm-raised, which I won’t eat or feed to my dog.
 The Foster Farms chicken seems to be a step above standard factory farmed chickens, including prudent use of antibiotics.